Photo credit (above): Dennis Sattler

 Skydive Perris Has Your Back

 Here at Skydive Perris, we have a dream team of canopy control coaches to help keep you well away from that incident list.
-Duane Hall, Dimitrije Dadic and Joshua Colby, the three epic instructors who comprise the Perris-based Elite Canopy Dynamics, will teach you the critical skills needed to safely fly and land your parachute.
-Courses are designed for beginner, intermediate and advanced canopy pilots, with ground training and debriefs for each level.
+The Skydive Perris Skydiving School, along with Joshua Colby, will teach you the critical skills needed to safely fly and land your parachute.
+Courses are designed for beginner, intermediate and advanced canopy pilots, with ground training and debriefing for each level.

 This post was written by Skydive Perris